BFriedland/data-structures/README.md

     (which are trivially sorted), and then it will zip them back up using first-element comparisons to sort the list as it merges.

+    Running merge_sort.py from the command line will demonstrate the performance characteristics of this implementation of merge sort.

 Quicksort is similar to merge sort in that it's a "divide and conquer"
     algorithm, dividing a list into pieces and re-merging them in sorted order.
 Its main difference is that it sorts during the process of